google/fast-simple-lcsk/README.md

 DISCLAIMER: This is not an officially supported Google product.

-# Fast and simple algorithms for computing both LCSk and LCSk+
+# Fast and simple algorithms for computing LCSk and LCSk+

 This repository contains an implementation of the algorithms for computing LCSk and LCSk+, described in [1].